-&lt;sup>9 Loan expenses are used in cash flow calculations (but not enterprise profitability calculations, which use interest on average investment).
-For equal payment loan amortizations, the principal amount increases each year and the interest decreases.
+Labor in average in cash flow calculations (but not enterprise profitability calculations which uses interest on average investment loan amortizations, the principal amount increases each year and the interest cannot be accessed to the conting that in the principal amount increases are used in cash flow calculations.

-as he or she sells.
-If a grower is unfortunate enough to market birds at the same time as several above average producers, he or she may receive no bonus and may in fact be penalized for below middle cost efficiency.

-- 3. The shrink in the birds from the farm to the processor. - 4.
+- 2. If offered, the bonus that the grower receives if the production efficiency is better than middle cost of production.
+Note that the bonus may not reflect a producer's management ability versus that of an average grower, but of the other growers who sell birds the same week as he or she sells.
+If a grower is unfortunate enough to market birds at the same time as several above average producers, he or she may receive no bonus and may in fact be penalized for below middle cost efficiency. - 3.
+The shrink in the birds from the farm to the processor. - 4.
 Rapid changes in cash expenses.
 Over the last five years, large increases in propane and electricity have increased total operating costs by 10 percent to 20 percent.
 Without an appropriate fuel allowance from the integrator, this can significantly impact producer returns and cash flow.